Lectures on LHC Physics: QCD

-In this first formula for the running coupling constant we see that $b_0$ is positive in the Standard Model.
-This means that for $p^2 > M^2$ the ultraviolet limit of the strong coupling is zero.
+To the given loop order the argument of the strong coupling squared in this formula can be neglected --- its effect is of higher order.
+We nevertheless keep the argument as a higher order effect to later distinguish different approaches to the running coupling.
+From Eq.\eqref{eq:qcd_bzero} we know that $b_0 >0$, which means that towards larger scales the strong coupling has a negative slope.
+The ultraviolet limit of the strong coupling is zero.
 This makes QCD an \underline{asymptotically free} theory.
 We can compute the function $b_0$ in general models by simply adding all contributions of strongly interacting particles in this loop

 where we need to know some kind of counting factor $D_j$ which is -11 for a vector boson (gluon), +4 for a Dirac fermion (quark), +2 for a Majorana fermion (gluino), +1 for a complex scalar (squark) and +1/2 for a real scalar.
+Note that this sign is not given by the fermionic or bosonic nature of the particle in the loop.
 The color charges are $T_R=1/2$ for the fundamental representation of $SU(3)$ and $C_A = N_c$ for the adjoint representation.
 The masses of the loop particles are not relevant in this approximation because we are only interested in the ultraviolet regime of QCD where all particles can be regarded massless.
 When we really model the running of $\alpha_s$ we need to take into account threshold effects of heavy particles, because particles can only contribute to the running of $\alpha_s$ at scales above their mass scale.
-This is why the $R$ ratio computed in Eq.(\ref{eq:qcd_r}) is so interesting once we vary the energy of the incoming electron-positron pair.
+This is why the $R$ ratio computed in Eq.\eqref{eq:qcd_r} is so interesting once we vary the energy of the incoming electron--positron pair.

-We can do even better than this fixed order in perturbation theory: while the correction to $\alpha_s$ in Eq.(\ref{eq:run_alphas1}) is perturbatively suppressed by the usual factor $\alpha_s/(4 \pi)$ it includes a logarithm of a ratio of scales which does not need to be small.
-Instead of simply including these gluon self energy corrections at a given order in perturbation theory we can instead include chains of one-loop diagrams with $\Pi$ appearing many times in the off-shell gluon propagator.
-This series of Feynman diagrams is identical to the one we sum for the mass renormalization in Eq.(\ref{eq:prop_sum}).
-It means we replace the off-shell gluon propagator by (schematically written without the factors $i$)
+We can do even better than this fixed order in perturbation theory: while the correction to $\alpha_s$ in Eq.\eqref{eq:run_alphas1} is perturbatively suppressed by the usual factor $\alpha_s/(4 \pi)$ it includes a logarithm of a ratio of scales which does not need to be small.
+Instead of simply including these gluon self energy corrections at a given order in perturbation theory we can instead include chains of one-loop diagrams with $\Pi$ appearing many times in the off--shell gluon propagator.
+This series of Feynman diagrams is identical to the one we sum for the mass renormalization in Eq.\eqref{eq:prop_sum}.
+It means we replace the off--shell gluon propagator by